Zahid-H/CSE498R-Heart-Disease-Prediction-using-Machine-Learning-/README.md

 # CSE498R-Cardiac-Disease-Prediction-using-Machine-Learning

-#Cardiac Disease Prediction model with 8 Algoritms
+#Cardiac Disease Prediction model with 8 Algorithms

 And Random Forest has the best accuracy percentage of 95%